M20B27 Stroker Build

 Headwork & Valvetrain

-An engine is just an air pump, and 2.7L of displacement is useless if the head can't keep up.
-I went with a heavy Port and Polish on the 885 head to smooth out the casting marks and optimize flow.
+An engine is essentially an air pump, and 2.7L of displacement is wasted if the cylinder head can't keep up.
+To solve this, I mated the block to the 885-casting head from a 325i.
+Unlike the 200-casting found on early ETAs, the 885 head feature larger valves (42mm intake / 36mm exhaust) and larger intake ports.

 Final Thoughts: Is it Worth it?